shopinvader/documentation/data/doc_pages/en/installation.md

 ## Requirement

-Before starting, you need to make sure your system has docker, docker compose and python's virtualenv.
+Before starting, you need to make sure your system has docker, docker compose.

 If it is not the case, please refer to :